yadomi/planet-express/README.md

 ![image](https://img.shields.io/badge/version-0.1.3-brightgreen.svg)

 Planet Express is a command line utility written in **Ruby** to deploy code from git repositories.

-	/!\ This project is actualy at a very early developpement stage /!\
+**This project is under developpement.
+Consider this project not production-ready.**

 Requirements
 ------------